-- infant formulas (milk and milk substitutes), minerals, proteins, vitamins and collagen treatments. - the cost of giving injections, serums and vaccines. - treatments for weight loss, including proteins and food or dietary supplements. - hair growth stimulants. - drugs for the treatment of infertility. - drugs that are used for cosmetic purposes. - natural health products, whether or not they have a Natural Product Number (NPN).

-drugs and treatments, and any services and supplies relating to the administration of the drug and treatment, administered in a hospital, on an in-patient or out-patient basis, or in a governmentfunded clinic or treatment facility.
+- the cost of giving injections, serums and vaccines. - treatments for weight loss, including proteins and food or dietary supplements. - hair growth stimulants. - vaccines. - drugs that are used for cosmetic purposes. - natural health products, whether or not they have a Natural Product Number (NPN). - drugs and treatments, and any services and supplies relating to the administration of the drug and treatment, administered in a hospital, on an in-patient or out-patient basis, or in a governmentfunded clinic or treatment facility.